acheddir/acheddir.github.io/_posts/2024-05-19-swagger-is-being-removed-from-net-9.md

 ## The release of .NET 9

+As mentionned earlier, with the release of .NET 9 the `Swachbuckle.AspNetCore` package will be removed as a dependency from web API templates, and some changes should be made to switch off from using the package.

 ### OpenAPI document generation

-As I mentionned earlier, with the release of .NET 9, the `Swachbuckle.AspNetCore` package will be removed as a dependency from web API templates, and `csproj` files will look somewhat like this :
+First thing to do is to get rid of the package, now `csproj` files will look like the following :

 ```xml
 <Project Sdk="Microsoft.NET.Sdk.Web">